 The Route class is a specialization of a Dual space that represents a subset of Network (logical or physical), which includes a path to navigate through indoor space.
 It is usually defined as the result of a path finding query.

 The Route class has one property: creationDate.
 Because dynamic indoor environments may imply change in space availability and accessibility, a suiteable path at a given time may not be suitable at another time.
-For this reason, the creationDate attribute helps indicating at which time a given route was created.
-The routeNode and routeEdge attributes are both ordered sequences of Node and Edge references to describe the different parts of the route path.
+For this reason, the creationDate property helps indicating at which time a given route was created.
+The routeNode and routeEdge properties are both ordered sequences of Node and Edge references to describe the different parts of the route path.
 Therefore, the first and last routeNode elements correspond respectively to the starting and destination points of the route.